Godzilla Raids Again: Japan

-International
+United States

 In 1989, Video Treasures released the American version on EP and LP VHS in the United States and Canada.
 In 2007, Classic Media and Sony BMG Home Entertainment released both the Japanese and American versions on DVD in the United States and Canada.
 The special features include an audio commentary by Steve Ryfle, a featurette titled The Art of Suit Acting by Ed Godziszewski and Bill Gudmundson, and a slideshow of the film's theatrical posters.
 Per Toho's request, the original title card for Gigantis, the Fire Monster was replaced with a new title card sporting the film's official English title.

 In 2017, Janus Films and The Criterion Collection acquired the film, as well as other Godzilla titles, to stream on Starz and FilmStruck.
 In 2019, the Japanese version was included as part of a Blu-ray box set released by The Criterion Collection, which includes all 15 films from the franchise's Shōwa era.
 In May 2020, the Japanese version became available on HBO Max upon its launch.

 Legacy

 The film was followed by King Kong vs. Godzilla, released on August 11, 1962.
 Godzilla Raids Again introduced the monster vs. monster formula that would be become prominent and synonymous with the franchise.
 After the release of the film, Toho featured Anguirus in various multimedia (see Appearances).
+Screenwriter Shigeru Kayama would additionally write the novelization for Godzilla Raids Again, which was translated to English by Jeffrey Angles and, along with Kayama's novella for Godzilla (1954), published in 2023.